sanikava/DiscordHook/README.md

 - Join my discord server if there are any issues or queries: https://discord.gg/HsqYa5x

 Python is needed for the program to run.
+All modules needed will be installed on the first launch of the program.